Detailed guides to painful problems, treatments & more

 Non-lethal chronic pain accounts for a stupendous amount of human suffering.
 The economic costs of even mild to moderate problems — your garden variety low back pain guide, frozen shoulder, patellofemoral pain, carpal tunnel syndrome, and so on — are quite hair-raising.
 Scientific papers on these topics always begin with an accounting of their horribleness.

-More severe chronic pain problems — a horrible neck pain that just won’t quit, or dreaded afflictions like fibromyalgia and complex regional pain syndrome (CRPS) — are truly awful.
-Indeed, CRPS can be so horrendous and untreatable12 that many victims take their own lives to escape the pain.
-And yet patients with chronic pain often feel abandoned and disbelieved.13
+More severe chronic pain problems — a horrible neck pain that just won’t quit, or dreaded afflictions like fibromyalgia, complex regional pain syndrome (CRPS), and trigeminal neuralgia — are truly awful.
+Indeed, they can be so horrendous and untreatable12 that many victims take their own lives to escape the pain.
+And yet patients with chronic pain often justly feel abandoned, disbelieved, and even gaslit and blamed.13

 The general neglect of pain science was most unfortunate.
-Turns out it’s both more important and more difficult — weirder even — than anyone imagined half a century ago.
-We can put a man on the moon, but we can’t fix most chronic pain.
+Turns out it’s more important, difficult, and generally weirder than anyone could imagine a half a century ago.
+We can put a man on the moon, but we can’t fix most chronic pain!
 It’s just a much trickier subject than most people think; the rabbit holes are deep, and I am beginning to suspect that there is no such thing as a simple problem in all of the world of pain science.
 I bet it gets weird if you start trying to really figure out toe stubs.

 Part of the problem is that pain is usually “complex” while rocket science is merely “complicated.”
 Science has made similarly weak progress in solving other complex problems like autoimmune, metabolic and mood disorders.
 Evidence based treatments in areas involving complexity are barely better than folk wisdom.
 Which opens the door to alt med quackery

-A reader wrote to me in the grips of justifiable outrage about a string of egregiously incompetent healthcare professionals he’d encountered while trying to rehab an injury.
-It was all routine nonsense from my perspective — unfortunately, I such stories frequently— but he was in a state of disbelief that so many so-called professionals could possibly be so amateurish.
+A reader wrote to me in the grips of justifiable outrage about a string of egregiously incompetent healthcare professionals he’d encountered while trying to recover from a stubborn injury.
+It was all routine nonsense from my perspective — unfortunately, I see such stories frequently— but he was in a state of disbelief that so many so-called professionals could possibly be so amateurish.
 “Why is there so much ignorance in musculoskeletal medicine?” he asked.

 So many factors!
 A sampling …

-There’s also a litany of even more embarrassing ideas and distractions in those professions — really archaic alt-med stuff, all kinds of vitalism and worse.17 Acupuncture, the darling of alt-med, a therapy even many skeptics gave a pass to for a long time, is now all washed up, the domain of cranks, flakes, and the naive.18
+There’s particularly embarrassing ideas and distractions, especially in chiropractic and massage: really archaic alt-med stuff, all kinds of vitalism and worse.15 Acupuncture, the darling of alt-med, a therapy even many skeptics gave a pass to for a long time, is now all washed up, the domain of cranks, flakes, and the naive.16

-People with severe unexplained pain bounce around the medical system like they are in an evil pinball machine of neglect, serially misdiagnosed and mistreated and condescended to, often never finding a single doctor or therapist who recognizes the actual problem, or — having at least recognized it — has a clue what to do about it.
+And so … people with unexplained chronic pain bounce around the medical system like they are in an evil pinball machine of disappointment, serially misdiagnosed and mistreated and condescended to, often never finding a single doctor or therapist who recognizes the actual problem, or — having at least recognized it — has a clue what to do about it.

 There is a groan that unites men and women, rich and poor, in any nation.
 These [muscle] pains are “explained” in every culture, but the universal fact of this persistence must mean that no adequate therapy exists.